zsquareplusc/python-embedded-launcher/README.rst

 Python 2 uses "ASCII API" while Python 3 uses "Unicode API".
 Thats why separate code for the two launchers exists.

-The lauchers are compiled as console application, so they open a console window when started from the explorer.
-However it is easily closed with a Windows API call and launcher.py which is added to the application has a function for that.
+The launcher is compiled as console application, so it opens a console window when started from the explorer.
+However it is easily closed with a Windows API call and launcher.py, which is added to the application, has a function for that.
 The advantage is, that applications can be started in a console and one can see the output - and wait for the program to terminate etc.

-There are currently no 64bit versions of the launcher.
+There are currently no 64 bit versions of the launcher.
 Though compiling them should be no more than adding a switch to the compiler...

 Starting with Python 3.5, an embedded Python distribution is already available (and used here) for download, see https://docs.python.org/3/using/windows.html#embedded-distribution

 Python is loaded dynamically via ``LoadLibrary``.
-The laucher is not linked against the DLL.
+The launcher is not linked against the DLL.
 This has the advantage that the location of the DLL can be different to the one of the exe.
-It should also enable the possibility to make one laucher of all Python 3 versions.
+It should also enable the possibility to make one launcher of all Python 3 versions.
 Though the current version has the Python version number on its code (however it would be easy to move this to the resources for easier editing).
 The separation would also allow to check if the VC runtime is installed and direct the user to the download